Skip to main content

 Learn more

-A single freshly cut slice of pale yellow bakery loaf on a wooden board, the open crumb visible, the slice being tasted at the Southport application bench against a reduced-fat target.
+A bakery loaf slice on a board, tasted at the VKA Australia Southport bench against a reduced-fat target.

 Fat reduction